This continues the Organomic Thesis.

 Systems Theories of Economy have taken many forms over the past 100 or so years – or about 1.5 lifetimes – with a definition loose enough to include the Keynesian and DSGE theories we’ve been criticizing.
 However, the algorithmic approach developed here as Organomics, with the foundational Tenets presented in Section VI, creates a uniquely workable framework for measuring – and specifically not measuring – Real Value, and not only limiting the role of money in our society, but thoroughly understanding both why and how we must do so, coming repeatedly to conclusions that directly contradict established theory, with the statistics, studies, math and logic to set it apart.
 By the time we finish Section X, we will have revealed tens of trillions of dollars as yet unrecognized by the gross combination of all prior economic theory.

 We’ve been missing a large part of the equation, like a doctor who believes circulation alone describes anatomy and determines health.
-Gross Happiness may be a useful measure to incorporate, but we need a major realignment from basic principles in order to endorse it, and this is Organomics.
+Gross Happiness may be a useful measure to incorporate, but we need a major realignment of basic principles in order to endorse it, and this is Organomics.

 The Special Theory demonstrates how UBI not only solves important economic and social problems, but makes mathematical sense.
-The theory declares for the first time that high unemployment can be combined with sustainable productivity, and this is a positive and important goal – essential for the healthy development of humanity in a high-technology world.
+The theory declares for possibly the first time that high unemployment can be combined with sustainable productivity, and this is a positive and important goal – essential for the healthy development of humanity in a high-technology world.
 Less work will make us richer.

 We release ourselves from the mysticism of popular macroeconomics and its dense yet wholly insolvent math, the short-sighted and costly worship of money over wealth, and in accepting the broader reality of our experience with all its inherent subjectivity, we step out humbly without all of the answers yet in hand, confident only in our submission to science and the betterment of the Earth.